I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 On Possession Sound

-Washington State ferries have ensorcelled me since I was a child.
+Washington state ferries have ensorcelled me since I was a child.
 Continue reading

 Las Vegas